Alexzihaohu/2021s1final/ccc.md

   - If the prediction turns out to be correct, we gain performance since C does not wait for P anymore.
   - If the prediction is incorrect (which we can find out when P completes), we have to take corrective action, cancel C and restart C with the right value of V again.

+#### What features does the HPC facility offer to allow utilization of multiple servers

+- MPI allows users to realize data parallel and computing parallel, we can split the data to be run by same program on different nodes.
+- workload Management tool(SLURM) is used to schedule the jobs of users, allocates exclusive and/or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work.
+- With a cluster architecture, applications can be more easily parallelized across them.
+Parallel computing refers to the submission of jobs or processes over multiple processors and by splitting up the data or tasks between them (random number generation as data parallel, driving a vehicle as task parallel).

 ## Week 4

 **High­performance computing** (HPC) is any computer system whose architecture allows for above average performance.
 A system that is one of the most powerful in the world, but is poorly designed, could be a "supercomputer".